Student Editor and Editorial Advisory Board

 The New Physician Editorial Advisory Board

-Robin has been a contributor to The New Physician magazine for the past two years and is excited to be joining the Editorial Advisory Board this year.
-Her interests include medical education and neurology and she will be combining both when she starts her residency at the University of Virginia.
+Robin has been a contributor to The New Physician magazine for the past three years and a member of the Editorial Advisory Board for the past year.
+She is excited to be joining the Editorial Advisory Board again this year.
+Her interests include medical education and exploring the humanities in medicine.
 She hopes to encourage more international medical students to engage in dialogue about social issues in medicine.